Steps to importing

 Follow the steps

-To import nursery stock successfully you need to know about:
+To import containers with or without cargo successfully you need to know about:

-- the import health standard (IHS) for your plant species
+- the requirements listed in the import health standard (IHS) for the type of container (sea or air)

 - relevant fees and charges.